particle-iot/device-os/docs/reference/firmware.md

 }
 ```

-In the provided example, both trace and info messages has been filtered out due to the log handler settings, which prevent log messages below the `LOG_LEVEL_WARN` level from being logged:
+In the provided example, the trace and info messages will be filtered out according to the log handler settings, which prevent log messages below the `LOG_LEVEL_WARN` level from being logged:

 `0000000050 [app] WARN: This is warning message`
 `0000000100 [app] ERROR: This is error message`